echoboomer/weathervane/README.md

 Alternatively, you can run the tool using Docker, passing in arguments the same way:

-`docker container run shipwreckdev/weathervane -p github,heroku -c`
+`docker run shipwreckdev/weathervane -p github,heroku -c`

 This makes it easy to use the tool in automation or pipelines where Docker is available, and also avoids the need to clone the repository down locally.

-## Future Updates

-* More providers will be added to the tool.
-* Base APIs are hardcoded into the tool.
-These could theoretically change, so the ability to override base APIs will be introduced.